django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 So let's say you log in at `/login/` and visit the home page (`/') of a website.
 The homepage ought to know that you've logged in, so it can customize the homepage just for you.

-Since these requests are separate, there must be some way for the `/login/` page to store some information so that `/` can look at it -- at the very least, it needs to store your user ID.
+Since these requests are separate, there must be some way for the `/login/` page to store some information so that `/` can look at it -- it needs to store at least your user ID.

 To achieve this, HTTP grew a feature called "Cookies."